 What could be improved

-- Limited-time 5G options
+- No 5G options for Canadians

 - Minimal coverage in remote areas